 Barcelona Sports Bars & Pubs

 You’ll be hard pressed to find a pub more committed to sport than Flaherty’s, which on top of screening every English Premiership game of the season also shows the Rugby Six Nations, Golf Ryder Cup, Formula 1 Racing, major Ice Hockey tournaments and boxing contests and much more on their seven TVs (including two king-size projectors).
 Got a special request?
-Well call ahead and they’ll do their best to show it!
+Well call ahead and they’ll do their best to show it.
 Friendly staff, lip-smacking pub grub and a range of ales, beers and stouts on tap make Flaherty’s a close second to being in the stadium.
 Located in a quiet square just off Las Ramblas.

 Placa Joaquim Xirau

-A big studenty beer hall with huge screens, Sonora is a great place to watch Barca in action and other La Liga matches and will be a certainty for all Spain games during Euro 2016 and World Cup 2018, when it comes around.
-However call ahead to check what other games and sports events they screen as Sonora mostly caters for locals – and how England are doing in the cricket may not be of much concern to them!
-(Scandal!).
-Located near Marina metro station in Poblenou.
+A big studenty beer hall with huge screens, Sonora is a great place to watch Barca in action and other La Liga matches and will be a certainty for all Spain games during any World Cup or European Championships year.
+However call ahead to check what other games and sports events they screen as Sonora mostly caters for locals – and how England are doing in the cricket may not be of much concern to them.
+Located in between Marina and Bogatell metro stations in Poblenou.

-This Irish pub is located just by Urquinaona metro station and is a decent place in town for watching live sports on TV.
-A large projector screen in the back room relays the action (albeit not in high definition) as the crowds lay into the pints and bar snacks.
-Get there well ahead of kick off if you don’t want to be left outside, as it can get crowded, especially for Barca matches.
+This Irish pub is located just by Urquinaona metro station and is another great place in town for watching live sports on TV.
+A vast projector screen in the back room relays the action (albeit not in high definition) as the crowds lay into the pints and bar snacks.
+Get there well ahead of kick off if you don’t want to be left outside, as it can get crowded, especially for Barça matches.